cmu-delphi/delphi-epidata/docs/api/covidcast.md

 FIPS Code 36061.**  The other four boroughs are included in the dataset and show up in our API, but they should be uniformly zero.

 All NYC counts are mapped to the MSA with CBSA ID 35620, which encompasses all five boroughs.
-All NYC counts are mapped to HRR 303, which intersects all five boroughs (297 also intersects the Bronx, 301 also intersects Brooklyn and Queens, but absent additional information, I am leaving all counts in 303).
+All NYC counts are mapped to HRR 303, which intersects all five boroughs (297 also intersects the Bronx, 301 also intersects Brooklyn and Queens, but absent additional information, we chose to leave all counts in 303).

 ### Kansas City, Missouri
 Kansas City intersects the following four counties, which themselves report